 Motor development for a child involves the ability to process the sensory information in their environment—touch, movement, sight, sound, taste, smell, and pressure—and integrate them, along with sensory-motor and perceptual-motor skills.
-If a child cannot process the sensations around him, he may not be participating in the functional play needed to acquire integrated motor skills for learning.
+If a child cannot process the sensations around them, they may not be participating in the functional play needed to acquire integrated motor skills for learning.
 As a result, there may be observed behavior problems, such as difficulty transitioning from tasks and refusal to participate in activities.

 This child may appear to be always “on the go,” never stopping and/or appearing uninterested.
-He may begin to receive labels of “moody,” “lazy,” “aggressive,” “oversensitive,” “unsocial” or “cautious.”
+They may begin to receive labels of “moody,” “lazy,” “aggressive,” “oversensitive,” “unsocial” or “cautious.”
 These and other “inappropriate” responses to development and participation may be clues that the child’s inability to process the environment is making it difficult to participate in functional learning and skill maturation.

 Some children need good sensory input from their environment to maintain a seated position.
 When sitting in a chair, the feet should always be touching the floor.
 Because mealtime tends to be a difficult functional task for many kids, be mindful of the positioning of a highchair and try to find this same stability at a table.
-If your child’s feet do not touch the ground, try a footstool or other item to give the child input through his feet and improved posture.
+If your child’s feet do not touch the ground, try a footstool or another item to give the child input through their feet and improved posture.
 Some children are not ready for this flexed position and may benefit from standing instead of sitting.
 A beanbag chair or cube chair for assistance may help maintain a quiet body for an extended period of time.
 The child who is lying on the floor, bumping into others, or constantly moving may not have the postural control or spatial awareness necessary for the given task.

-It is very useful in any setting to have an environment that a child can retreat to when feeling over-stimulated and ready to withdraw or have a meltdown.
+It is very useful in any setting to have an environment that a child can retreat to when they are feeling over-stimulated and ready to withdraw or have a meltdown.
 This would be an area with decreased sensations and comfortable seating—such as a bean bag chair or large floor pillows—and specific boundaries.
 Noise-canceling headphones and weighted objects help with calming and fidgety hands.
 Picture books are also good regulators for over-stimulated kids.

 Deanne Kelly, BS, OTRL, is a board-certified registered occupational therapist at Parents Place in Palo Alto and San Mateo.

-*This blog is in honor of my late colleague, Sarah DeHaaff, a speech and language therapist at Parents Place who would beautifully help put words to the things I process and feel.
+*This article is in honor of my late colleague, Sarah DeHaaff, a speech and language therapist at CCY’s Parents Place who would beautifully help put words to the things I process and feel.
 When I would write a blog or an article, Sarah would tell me how she could “hear” me talking while she was editing my text for appropriate language and content.
 You will be missed, my friend.